lihaolin88/CVPR-2025-3D-HGS-3D-half-gaussian-splatting/README.md

 python test_and_score.py -s /the/path/of/test_data -m /the/path/of/trained_result_folder
 ```
 The inference will save the render and ground truth images, the code will also show the PSNR, SSIM and LPIPS for each scene

+## Viewer
+Please follow the same setup process as described [here](https://github.com/graphdeco-inria/gaussian-splatting).
+We are still debugging the ellipsoid mode and the cutting method, so please disregard them for now.

 ## BibTeX
 If you find our paper/project useful, please consider citing our paper: